Shankar B Pandit MSc, LLB (Founding Member)

 Mark N. Savoye is a Vice President, New Payments and Commercial Business at MasterCard.
 He joined MasterCard in 2008.
 Prior to joining MasterCard, Mark served as a Director at American Express.
 Mark holds a BS degree from New York University Stern School of Business in Marketing and International Business.
 Mark serves on the board of directors of Solving Kids’ Cancer and Madison Strategies.

 Maya Pandit completed her undergraduate studies at Columbia College, Columbia University in 2017.
-She is now pursuing a Master of Public Health degree at Columbia University, focusing on chronic disease epidemiology.
+She obtained a Master of Public Health degree from Columbia University, focusing on chronic disease epidemiology in 2019.
+She is a medical student at New York Medical College, Valhalla, NY.

 Anita graduated from Carnegie Mellon University with an undergraduate degree in Business Administration and a minor in Global Systems and Management.
 She recently moved to New York, where she is working as an analyst at J.P.
 Morgan within the Asset Management Risk division.
 Anita has previously volunteered at the Sankara Nethralaya Eye Hospital in India, and has traveled to Mexico to volunteer at a local school.
 She was also President of Enactus, an entrepreneurial service organization at Carnegie Mellon, where she focused on impacting both local and international communities.
 Anita is dedicated to helping raise awareness about Breast Cancer through Maina Foundation and is excited to be involved with such an impactful organization.
 In her spare time, Anita enjoys traveling, swimming, and rock climbing.